-Based on that review, the Agency concludes that the application is conforming to this criterion for the following reasons:
+Based on that review, the Agency concludes that the application is conforming to this criterion because the applicant adequately demonstrates that the proposal is consistent with Policy MH-1 based on a letter from Cardinal Innovations Healthcare Solutions LME-MCO indicating support for and willingness to continue to work with the applicant.

-- The applicant does not propose to develop more adult substance use disorder beds than are determined to be needed in the service area. - The applicant adequately demonstrates that the proposal is consistent with Policy MH-1 based on a letter from Cardinal Innovations Healthcare Solutions LME-MCO indicating support for and willingness to continue to work with the applicant. - The applicant adequately demonstrates that the proposal is consistent with Policy GEN-3 for the following reasons: - The applicant adequately documents how the project will promote safety and quality in the delivery of substance use disorder services in Forsyth County; - The applicant adequately documents how the project will promote equitable access to substance use disorder services in Forsyth County; and - The applicant adequately documents how the project will maximize healthcare value for the resources expended. - (2) Repealed effective July 1, 1987. - (3) The applicant shall identify the population to be served by the proposed project, and shall demonstrate the need that this population has for the services proposed, and the extent to which all residents of the area, and, in particular, low income persons, racial and ethnic minorities, women, handicapped persons, the elderly, and other underserved groups are likely to have access to the services proposed.
+- (2) Repealed effective July 1, 1987. - (3) The applicant shall identify the population to be served by the proposed project, and shall demonstrate the need that this population has for the services proposed, and the extent to which all residents of the area, and, in particular, low income persons, racial and ethnic minorities, women, handicapped persons, the elderly, and other underserved groups are likely to have access to the services proposed.

-The applicant proposes to relocate the existing facility and add no more than 32 adult chemical dependency treatment (CDT) beds pursuant to a need determination in the 2020 State Medical Facilities Plan (SMFP) for a total of 68 beds upon project completion.
+The applicant proposes to relocate no more than 36 existing adult chemical dependency treatment (CDT) beds from the existing facility located at 1931 Union Cross Road in Winston-Salem to a facility located at 5580 Sturmer Park Circle in Winston-Salem.
 In Section C.1, pages 13-14, the applicant describes the project as follows:

 "Addiction Recovery Care Association, Inc., ("ARCA") is an existing licensed provider of adult-only Chemical Dependency Treatment ("CDT") beds and Detox-Only beds in Winston Salem, Forsyth County, North Carolina.
-Currently, ARCA is licensed, and CON-approved to operate 36 adult CDT beds and licensed to operated 24 Detox Only beds.
-In this Application, ARCA is seeking approval to add an additional 32 additional CDT beds to its new facility.
-This CON application is being simultaneously filed with a CON application to relocate its existing 36 licensed CDT beds to the new facility located within the same service area.
-In addition, ARCA will relocate its existing Detox-only beds to this new location through an exemption....
+Currently, ARCA is licensed and CON-approved to operate 36 adult CDT beds and licensed to operated 24 Detox-Only beds.
+In this Application, ARCA is seeking approval to relocate its existing 36 licensed CDT beds to a new facility located within the same service area.
+In addition, ARCA will relocate its existing Detox-Only beds to this new location through an exemption.
+In 2018, ARCA was presented with an opportunity from Forsyth County to relocate its services to a county-owned property that previously functioned as a nursing home.
+This opportunity presents several benefits that will be described in more detail below including: